Display Accessibility Tools

 Alice Njue

 Dr. Alice Njue.
 Dr. Njue is a visiting professor from Egerton University (Njoro, Kenya).
 She is a fellow in the Alliance for African Partnership program.
-Her research involves the development and application of electrochemical sensors and immunosensors for the detection of biomarkers of bovine respiratory disease in exhaled breath condensate. njuealic@msu.edu
+Her research involves studies of the electrochemical oxidation and flow injection analysis with amperometric detection of the cancer drug, cisplatin, at boron-doped diamond electrodes. njuealic@msu.edu

 Dr. Serban Peteu.
 Dr. Peteu is a research scientist working on the preparation of an electrochemical sensor for peroxynitrite and its application as part of an electrochemical platform (inkjet-printed carbon electrodes) for measuring biomarkers of oxidative and nitrosative stress in EBC biospecimens obtained from human and animal subjects who are healthy and ill with respiratory disease. peteu@msu.edu